Epidemiological Study in Frontotemporal Dementia (EFRONT)

 EFRONT is a single visit, multi-center, non-interventional study that investigates the prevalence of genetic etiologies in Frontotemporal Dementia (FTD) by genotyping patients diagnosed with or suspected of FTD.

 FTD is a genetically and pathologically heterogeneous neurodegenerative disease caused by the loss or damage of nerve cells in the brain’s frontal and temporal lobes.
 As a result, there are abnormalities in behavior, personality, and language comprehension problems, like lack of interest, judgment, loss of empathy, and apathy.

-FTD is a rapidly progressing and severe form of dementia found most frequently in patients under the age of 65 at the time of diagnosis.
-It affects approximately 110,000 patients in the European Union and more than 50,000 in the United States.
+FTD is a rare neurodegenerative disease and the most common form of dementia for people under the age of 60.
+It affects approximately 110,000 patients in the European Union and an estimated 50,000 to 60,000 in the United States.
 Unlike other neurological diseases, FTD shares similar clinical phenotypes, making it difficult to diagnose.

 Up to 30% of all cases worldwide are caused by genetic mutations, including the progranulin gene mutation (FTD-GRN).